stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 ### Putting together

-We need to start from connecting things together, to do so we need to fetch users and create `Ability` instances for each one:
+We need to start from connecting things together, to do so we need to fetch users and create `PureAbility` instances for each one:

 ```ts @{data-filename="main.ts"}
 import { findBy } from './services/users';